 You are actually giving in to the ego’s plan to take vengeance on you

 Do not underestimate the intensity of the ego’s drive for vengeance on the past.
 It is completely savage and completely insane.
-For the ego remembers everything you have done that has offended it, and seeks retribution of you.
-The fantasies it brings to its chosen relationships in which to act out its hate are fantasies of your destruction.
-(T-16.VII.3)
+For the ego remembers everything that you have done that offended it, and seeks retribution of you.
+The fantasies it brings to the special relationships it chooses in which to act out its hate are fantasies of your destruction.
+(T-16.VII.4:1-4)

 The previous category said that, by attacking the people in our lives, we are really attacking the shadow figures and really attacking ourselves.
 This passage takes it a step further.
 It says that the ego is using our vengeance on the shadow figures for their crimes against us to take vengeance on us for our crimes against it.
 Every time we stepped outside the ego, every time we ignored its counsel, every time we reached for the Holy Spirit’s hand, the ego got angry and carried a grievance against us.
 Now, it wants to take its revenge on us for our temerity.
 And it does so by goading us to take revenge on our shadow figures.
 Just think about this.
 When you score your little triumph and mentally gloat in front of your private collection of shadow figures, then you are really cooperating in the ego’s agenda of getting revenge on yourself.

 You use the shadow figures to hang onto the past and blind you to the present